- 2013 First-Quarter Non-GAAP EPS of $0.85, Excluding Certain Items; GAAP EPS of $0.52

 Earnings Conference Call

-1 Merck is providing certain 2012 and 2011 non-GAAP information that excludes certain items because of the nature of these items and the impact they have on the analysis of underlying business performance and trends.
+1 Merck is providing certain 2013 and 2012 non-GAAP information that excludes certain items because of the nature of these items and the impact they have on the analysis of underlying business performance and trends.
 Management believes that providing this information enhances investors' understanding of the company's performance.
 This information should be considered in addition to, but not in lieu of, information prepared in accordance with GAAP.
-For a description of the items, see Table 2a including the related footnotes, attached to this release.
+For description of the items, see Table 2a, including the related footnotes, attached to this release.

 2 Net income attributable to Merck & Co., Inc.

-3 Represents the difference between calculated GAAP EPS and calculated non-GAAP EPS which may be different than the amount calculated by dividing the impact of the excluded items by the weighted average shares.
+3 Represents the difference between calculated GAAP EPS and calculated non-GAAP EPS, which may be different than the amount calculated by dividing the impact of the excluded items by the weighted-average shares for the period.

-4 Includes expenses for the amortization of intangible assets and amortization of purchase accounting adjustments to inventories recognized as a result of mergers and acquisitions, as well as intangible asset impairment charges.
+4 Includes expenses for the amortization of intangible assets recognized as a result of mergers and acquisitions, as well as intangible asset impairment charges.
 Also includes integration and other costs associated with mergers and acquisitions.

 MERCK & CO., INC.